whatnameisit/Samsung-All-In-One-DM500A2J-K26L-Hackintosh/README.md

 | UEFI BIOS | Aptio Setup Utility P05AEK |

 ## Issues
 1. Apple dropped support for Atheros Wi-Fi since Mojave and QCA9565 (AR9565 / AR3012) is not natively supported.
-You can activate Wi-Fi on Mojave and higher OS using IO80211Family.kext and patched AirportAtheros40.kext from High Sierra.
-Install [HS80211Family.kext](https://www.insanelymac.com/forum/files/file/1008-io80211family-modif/) and the corresponding AirportAtheros40.kext for AR9565 on the bootloader for working Wi-Fi.
-Install zxystd's [AthBluetoothFirmware](https://github.com/zxystd/AthBluetoothFirmware) for working Bluetooth.
+For Wi-Fi, add [HS80211Family.kext](https://www.insanelymac.com/forum/files/file/1008-io80211family-modif/) and the corresponding AirportAtheros40.kext for AR9565 in your bootloader configurtion.
+For Bluetooth, add zxystd's [AthBluetoothFirmware](https://github.com/zxystd/AthBluetoothFirmware).
 However,
     1. The Wi-Fi is very slow.
     2. Continuity features do not work.
     3. The card is soldered and cannot be replaced.